0xfke/0xfke.github.io/_posts/2025-01-29-dunkle-materie.md

 ## Question Three

 - This ransomware transfers the information about the compromised system and the encryption results to two domains over HTTP POST.
 What are the two C2 domains? (**no space in the answer**)
-- As we see here there are 3 possible outgoing connections to C2 domains, looking at each Ip using treat intel tools like virus total we find  interesting evidences.
+- As we see here there are 3 possible outgoing connections to C2 domains, looking at each Ip using *Threat Intel* tools like virus total we find  interesting evidences.

 ![Dunk-10.png](Images/Dunk-10.png)